TRAVEL EUROPE TIPS – OUR CHECKLIST

 Rental Cars and Driving in Europe:

 One-way rentals are often free within the same country, but dropping off in another country will likely cost you a fee; make sure you understand these fees when renting.
-Read the fine print in your rental car contract.
-Don’t be shy about asking for it in your native language.
+Read the fine print in your rental car contract, and don’t be shy about asking for it in your native language.
 Inspect the car before you drive off and make sure ALL scratches and dents are marked accordingly on your paperwork.

 Also, before you travel contact your rental car agency and confirm that you only need a valid driver’s license from your country of origin.
 Though a bit outdated, some countries may still ask for an international driving permit.